A Burrard Strategy Special Series

 “From the monetization of hate speech to discrimination in their algorithms to the proliferation of voter suppression to the silencing of Black voices, Facebook has refused to take responsibility for hate, bias, and discrimination growing on their platforms.”

 Concerns about the efficacy of Facebook’s Community Standards have been building up since the election of Donald Trump in 2016.
-Last Fall, the social media giant was sharply criticized for not fact-checking ads by politicians or their campaigns.
+Last Fall, the social media giant was sharply criticised for not fact-checking ads by politicians or their campaigns.